Photophobia: 6 Ways To Cope With Light Sensitivity

 I have always had a love-hate relationship with sleep masks.
 I like that they black out most of the light, allowing you to sleep better at any time, but the elastic bands always pulled them tighter across my eyeballs and that really annoyed me.

-Colour Changing Light and Dimmer
+Colour Changing Lights and Dimmers

 Strategically Placed Lamps